aswatisrl/vidi-mqtt-driver/README.md

 It's also possible to specify a textual note for each device, for easy asset management

-Access the *Devices* page on the Frontend.
+Access the *Devices* page on the frontend.
 You can add one device manually (*Add new device* button) or import multiple devices by providing a CSV file (*Add devices from file* button)

 # Backup